EinfachChrisii/EinfachChrisii-.github.io/about.md

 ---
 visibility: hidden
 ---
-# A hidden page
+# About

-This page will be hidden from the menu and search results.
+This is a sample about page.